-General and administrative expense was \$20.9 million for the nine months ended September 30, 2020, as compared to \$11.5 million for the nine months ended September 30, 2019.
+General and administrative expense was \$45.3 million for the nine months ended September 30, 2021, an increase of \$24.4 million or 116% from \$20.9 million for the nine months ended September 30, 2020.

-The increase in general and administrative expense was primarily attributable to the hiring of additional personnel in our general and administrative functions, as we continued to expand our operations to support the organization, and an increase in non-cash share-based compensation expense.
-In addition, general and administrative expense included an increase of \$4.1 million in consulting and professional services, including legal, regulatory and compliance.
+The increase in general and administrative expense was primarily attributable to the hiring of additional personnel in our general and administrative functions, as we continued to expand our operations to support the organization, including commercialization preparation efforts that are underway, and an increase in stock-based compensation expense.
+In addition, general and administrative expense included an increase of \$4.7 million in information technology costs, and consulting and professional services, including legal, regulatory and compliance.

-Other Income
+Interest and Other Income

-The decrease in other income was driven by a decrease in interest income, net, during the nine months ended September 30, 2020 as compared to the nine months ended September 30, 2019.
-This decrease was attributable to a significant decline in interest rates which drove a lower return on cash, cash equivalents and marketable securities during the nine months ended September 30, 2020.
+The decrease in interest and other income was driven by a decrease in interest income, net, for the nine months ended September 30, 2021 as compared to the nine months ended September 30, 2020.
+This decrease was attributable to a significant decline in interest rates which drove a lower return on cash, cash equivalents and marketable securities for the nine months ended September 30, 2021.